mansour91/platform/README.md

 ## ANTS First Bootcamp
 *Objective:*
-Develop the Specs sheet for the platform
+Develop the core cornerstoners for the platform

-*Specs Sheet Document Content:*
-1. Objectives/Scope of Work
-2. Team
-3. Technology
+*cornerstones:*
-4. Website Framework (How do you imagine the website)
+1. Design: Website Framework (How do you imagine the website); UX/UI
-5. Milestones
-6. Functions Needed
-7. Budget
+2. Software Development: How's the Platform will be?
+Website?
+Mobile App?.. etc
+3. Blockchain: What Blockchain Technology we will be using? and How?

 *Daily Room:*